gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 $$
 When viewed like this, the types are actually *values*, like `42` or `"hello world"`.
 # Working with type-level maps
-TypeScript has some great tools for working with type-level maps – which makes sense, since this pattern is built right into the language.
+TypeScript has some great tools for working with type-level maps – which makes sense, since this pattern is built into the language.

 Since a type-level map is like a dictionary with types as values, we’ll compare each tool to JavaScript code that does the same thing to a dictionary object.
 ## List keys